EnglishSpanish

 Early Childhood Educator 2

-Job Summary
+Position Summary

 Assists one or more teachers in the education of children within an early childhood classroom.
 Provides care and supervision of children in a preschool classroom.
 Maintains and prepares classroom environments and materials.
 Provides instructional assistance to individual or small groups of children.

-The ECE Assistant 2 provides instructional assistance and daily living activities to children in preschool classrooms.
+The Early Childhood Educator (ECE) 2 provides instructional assistance and daily living activities to children in preschool classrooms.
 The ECE 2 supports the overall instruction in a classroom program.
-They are under the direction of the special education teacher and/or the ECE 4 lead.
 The position is required to have an Associate Teacher CD permit or 12 units of ECE or CD units, with core courses completed.

-• Assists an instructor to implement lesson plans by providing positive play oriented learning experiences for children.
+• Assists an instructor to implement lesson plans by providing positive play-oriented learning experiences for children.

-• Observes, monitors, and provides proactive behavior directions to students.
+• Observes, monitors and provides proactive behavior directions to students.

 • Participates in activities for preschool-aged children that involve interacting and playing with children.